stevens68/twixtbot-ui/README.md

 - *random rotation*: if true, the bot randomly chooses one of the four equivalent boards (rotation / mirroring) for evaluation (default: false)
 - *model folder*: no reason to change this unless you have a second network (default: `../model/pb`)
 - *trials*: number of MCTS iterations.
 Set it to 0 to switch off MCTS (default: 0)
+- *smart root*: if true, the leading move is not visted if it is more than one visit ahead.
+Of the remaining moves the one with the best UCB is chosen instead (default: false)
 - *temperature*: controls the policy which move is taken after MCTS:
   - 0.0: choose move with highest number of visits; random choice for tie-break (default)
   - 0.5: random choice using probability distribution of squared number of visits